I hope that lead-off sentence strikes a chord with you as it does with me.

 For instance, music students in entrepreneurship courses identify their individual creative interests and explore varying ways in which they can flourish artistically and economically.
 They forge their own routes.

-In contrast, traditional music curricula, especially classical ones, have groomed students for scarce, predefined roles – say, as players in top orchestras or as touring virtuosi handled by managers.
+In contrast, traditional music curricula, especially classical ones, groom students for scarce, predefined roles – say, as players in top orchestras or as touring virtuosi handled by managers.

 Graduates of such old-school programs often scratch out meager livings because only the tiniest percentage succeed in the roles they were trained for and they lack the adaptable knowledge base needed to prosper in today’s scene.
 (For more about how U.S. music graduates fare, see the recent SNAAP data.)

 Entrepreneurial graduates, though, learn to recognize emerging opportunities, create value with their art, and market their work to all sorts of audiences.
 Plus, the analytical and other skills they acquire transfer broadly to diverse fields, so they can also pursue an array of employment options.

 When schools add entrepreneurship education to their curricula, they do well to aim for integration as opposed to creating an entrepreneurship-studies silo (i.e., a pie slice).